WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 # Encryptable: Technical Innovations & Novel Contributions

 Encryptable is an ODM (Object-Document Mapper) for MongoDB, distinguished by its ORM-like relationship management and advanced cryptographic features.\
-This combination brings relational-style modeling and zero-knowledge security to document databases.
+This combination brings relational-style modeling and request-scoped ("Transient Knowledge") security to document databases.

 ## 🏯 Executive Summary